These days, the game fits the name.

 ▪ Raymond James Stadium, Tampa

 ▪ MVP: Baltimore LB Ray Lewis, five total tackles, four blocked passes

 ▪ Should’ve Been MVP: Anyone off the Ravens defense.

 Defense and Lewises took over Super Bowl XXXV.

-Baltimore’s defense, led by linebacker Ray Lewis and coordinated by Marvin Lewis, set a 16-game record by allowing only 165 regular season points and was so good, it didn’t matter the offense went weeks without a touchdown during one stretch.
+Baltimore’s defense, led by linebacker Ray Lewis and coordinated by Marvin Lewis, set a 16-game record by allowing only 165 regular season points.
+It was so good, it didn’t matter when the offense had a stretch of weeks without a touchdown.
 After an injury to Priest Holmes, the Ravens offense centered around rookie running back Jamal Lewis.

 As Super Bowl week began, the spotlight focused on Lewis, R., who had been involved in a murder during Super Bowl week the previous year.
 Lewis eventually plead guilty to obstruction of justice.
 Defense again: Ravens coach Brian Billick defended Lewis by drawing the media ire on himself.

 The Giants were back in Tampa 10 years after their Super Bowl win there.
 Only the city was the same, however.

 With Baltimore up 10-0 in the third quarter, Miami Beach High graduate Duane Starks ran an interception back 49 yards.
 New York’s Ron Dixon blazed 97 yards with the ensuing kickoff.
 And Jermaine Lewis, whose punt return set up the first Ravens touchdown, answered Dixon’s TD by blowing 84 yards with that kickoff: three touchdowns in 36 seconds.